syncfusion-content/xamarin-docs/Xamarin/SfDiagram/OverviewPanel.md

 {% endtabs %}

 ### Force Refresh
-Method to force refresh the diagram in overview panel.
+This method force refreshes the diagram in the overview panel.
 When the overview panel is prevented from updating diagram interaction by enabling PreventRefresh, force refresh is used to update the diagram in the overview panel.
 {% tabs %}
 {% highlight c# %}